Registration (for UTC 2020, Sun. May 31)

 For this reason, there is not enough time for this website to be fully developed before race day on July 7. www.ultratraildescedres.com will not be complete before November 2019 – when its aim will also be to inform international participants about UTC 2020 well ahead of time so they can plan and organise their trip to Lebanon for the second edition (May/June 2020).
 Until then, this website will only contain the few necessary pages for participants of the first edition of the race on July 7, 2019 and only in English (French to follow soon).
 For any additional info, please write to us at: email@example.com or call course race director Ali at +9613351590.

-A birds-eye view of the large loop of the 45 km Trail.
+A bird’s-eye view of the UTC45 km large loop .

 Although I have never been a pure runner, I’ve always loved long distance events and I have completed the 42.195 km distance numerous times and in several cities.
 These include New York, London, Stockholm and, as my very first marathon when I was still a high school student there, Athens.
 This was the original course, starting from the mythic village of Marathon.
 Then there’s Beirut, which I’ve so far run close to a dozen times, mostly for charity.